Living off campus

 When living off campus we strongly recommend that you choose properties advertised on the Keele University Studentpad website.
-All properties advertised are owned by reputable, accredited landlords.
-We cannot vouch for any landlords or properties not listed on Studentpad.
+All properties advertised are owned by reputable landlords who have been accredited by a local or UK-wide landlord accreditation scheme, like the National Residential Landlords Association (NRLA) or the Private Rented Sector Accreditation Scheme (PRSAS).
+We can not vouch for any landlords or properties not listed on Studentpad.

-Living off campus for the first time can sometimes feel daunting, so we have put together the above guide to give you some helpful hints and tips.
+Living off campus for the first time can sometimes feel daunting, so we have put together our House Hunting guide to give you some helpful hints and tips.
 In the middle of the booklet you will find useful checklists that will help you when looking for off campus accommodation.

-The list of properties accredited is regularly updated, so register at the Keele University Studentpad website to make sure you get news of new properties as they are added.
+Our website is regularly updated and you can register on My Studentpad to get news of new properties as they are added.

 You can search for private student housing, student flats and halls of residence, 24/7 365 days a year from anywhere in the world.